 Similar artworks selected for you

 Hannibal Requesting the Cretan Priests to Become His Bankers Hanno Announcing to the Mercenaries the Emptiness of the Public Coffers Curius Dentatus Refusing the Magnificent Gift Offered by the Samnite Ambassadors Canute Reproving His Courtiers Cicero Throws Up his Brief, like a Gentleman Curius Dentatus refusing the Magnificent Gift offered by the Samnites, 1852 David Consecrates the Spoils of the Enemies to the Lord His Excellency Q. Fabius Offering Peace or War to the Carthaginian Senate Mummers Horatius Cocles Defending the Bridge Arrest of Eunus King Edward Introducing His Son as Prince of Wales to His Newly Acquired Subjects Mucius Scaevola before Porsenna Henry II Dismissing the Foreign Barons, c.
-1860 Henry II Dismissing the Foreign Barons Debtor and Creditor.--Seizure of Goods for a Debt Hannibal Leads the Ambassadors on a Fatiguing Walk Around Carthage Coriolanus Parting from His Wife and Family Pausanias Offering Sacrifice to the Gods before His Great Battle Hannibal Makes the Usual Neat and Appropriate Speech Previous to Killing Himself Seller of Earthenware Process of Coining Shakespeare The Man without a Wedding Garment Caesar Looking for the Pearls for which Britain was Formerly Celebrated Caesar Receiving Intelligence of the Destruction of his Fleet Tib.
+1860 Henry II Dismissing the Foreign Barons Debtor and Creditor.--Seizure of Goods for a Debt Hannibal Leads the Ambassadors on a Fatiguing Walk Around Carthage Coriolanus Parting from His Wife and Family Coriolanus Pausanias Offering Sacrifice to the Gods before His Great Battle Hannibal Makes the Usual Neat and Appropriate Speech Previous to Killing Himself Seller of Earthenware Process of Coining Shakespeare The Man without a Wedding Garment Caesar Receiving Intelligence of the Destruction of his Fleet Tib.
 Gracchus Canvassing Illustration for the Novel Josiah Removes the Treasures from the Temple of Baal

 Show more similar artworks